Denzy7/cpython-lite/README.md

 - Clang 12.0.1 (Android armeabi-v7a)

 Download an official tarball from [the Python website](https://www.python.org/downloads/source/) (which is recommended)
-Version 3.9.4 has been thoroughly tested and is the recommended tarball
+[Version 3.9.4](https://www.python.org/ftp/python/3.9.4/Python-3.9.4.tar.xz) has been thoroughly tested and is the recommended tarball.

 You can also clone this repository recursively (which may take a long time)
 `git clone --recursive https://github.com/Denzy7/cpython-lite`
 If you cloned recursively adjust CMakeLists.txt to point where you cloned python.
-Otherwise, change the version numbers to the version of the downloaded and extracted tarball
+Otherwise, change the version numbers to the version of the downloaded and extracted tarball.

 Copy [the CMakeLists.txt](cmake-python/CMakeLists.txt) to the directory with python (symlinks also work if on a Linux system)
 `ln -s <full-path-to-cmakelists.txt> <full-path-to-python-directory>`